 Ian Callum, the current incumbent, is acting as both the premier brand ambassador, as well as in his main capacity of aesthetic pontiff.
 But even the prominent Scot will have to hand over reigns eventually.
 The question is: to whom?
 Car designers have turned into their respective brand’s figureheads over the past decade or so.
 Gone are the days of tie-wearing boffins who tinkering away their days in draughty studios, hardly ever to see the light of day, not to mention the limelight.
 Today, for better or worse, designers have become the speakers of their employers.
 Continue reading “Lyons, Sayer, Lawson, Callum… And Then?”

 We’ve identified a problem with the XF’s rear styling.
 Yes, all by ourselves.

 Jaguar’s Series-2 XF was revealed this week and the dust has settled to some extent over its appearance – the consensus being it’s overly cautious.
 What’s apparent is the bulk of stylistic contention lies aft and in particular, the tail-lamp treatment.
 While not as grating as those affixed to the junior level XE, they could be so much nicer.
-In fact, buried within the press pack, Jaguar have provided an image of just how nice they could have been.
+In fact, searching the web, I discovered an image of just how nice they could have been.
 The difference is rather striking is it not?
 Continue reading “The XF – Abridged”

 Phase four – 1986-1994: An Ecstatic Début.
 Jaguar’s management bask in the approbation of a valedictory UK press as XJ40 breaks cover at last.